quarkiverse/quarkus-github-action/README.md

 ## Status

-This extension is considered tech preview but should be considered stable very soon.
+This extension is considered stable and is used in production.

-It relies on the same principles as the [Quarkus GitHub App extension](https://github.com/quarkiverse/quarkus-github-app/), which has been stable for a while.
+It relies on the exact same principles as the [Quarkus GitHub App extension](https://github.com/quarkiverse/quarkus-github-app/).

 ## License